 Typical Relapse Prevention Techniques

-Any relapse prevention techniques you’ve learned at the detox facility and during subsequent rehab may not be perfect.
+Not all relapse prevention techniques you’ve learned at the detox facility and during subsequent rehab may be perfect.
 That said, they’re invaluable tools to make it through a tempting moment.

-- Trigger identification.
-Know what triggers your desire for the drug you’ve left behind.
-It may be stress, a particular setting, or even a group of friends.
-Dealing with the cravings potential is easier when you know that it’s coming.
+- Trigger identification: Know your triggers.
+They may be stress, a particular setting, or even a group of friends.
+Dealing with triggers is easier when you know that it’s coming.

-- Behavior modification.
-Have you noticed that therapists at the detox facility and any subsequent rehab stressed healthy living?
-They might’ve talked about nutritional choices, shown you exercises that help with building muscle mass and endurance.
+- Behavior modification: Have you noticed that therapists at the detox facility and any subsequent rehab stressed healthy living?
+They might’ve talked about nutritional choices and shown you exercises that help with building muscle mass and endurance.
 Falling back on what you learned and focusing on your wellness may help you overcome destructive cravings.

 You’re Not Alone